-And while those shows are entertaining, they can create a lot of misconceptions about real estate agents.
+And while those shows are entertaining and real estate agent tends to be one of the happiest industries to work in, they can create a lot of misconceptions about real estate agents.
 We’re ready to clear those up right now.

 Consider a few of an agent’s daily challenges: marketing “not-so-marketable” properties, managing a huge client database and supervising heated negotiations.
 Add in the stress of a commission-based income and an unstable market, and you can understand why few agents say their jobs are “easy.”

 “People have this image that being an agent is easy, that all you have to do is show apartments,” says New York City agent Gretchen de Chellis in a New York Times interview.
 “This is an undervalued job for all the work that goes into it!
 And real estate is a really fickle industry.”